 Are they allowed to …

 In this, I can’t speak at all about the Amish.
-They practice shunning, so I do not know what happens where they have differences of opinion.
+A lot of people ask me that, but there are enough differences that I can’t really speak about their ways.
+They practice shunning, (which Mennonites don’t, at least not to the same degree) so I do not know what happens where they have differences of opinion.

 The congregation as a whole discusses and decides about matters like clothing styles (suspenders, jackets in the summer, skirt length, shirt color, facial hair, headcoverings), revisiting it before their bi-annual Communion if there are things to discuss.